MadOne/weishaupt_modbus/README.md

 Just enter the IP of your Weishaupt heatpump.
 Port should be ok at default unless you changed it in the Heatpump configuration.

+The heat power "Wärmeleistung" is calculated from the "Leistungsanforderung" in dependency of outside temperature and water temperature.
+This is type specific.
+The data stored in the integration fit to a WBB 12.
+If you have another heat pump please update the "weishaupt_wbb_kennfeld.json" file according to the graphs foudn in the documentation of your heat pump.
+In the given file the data have been read out from the graphs found in the documentation in a manual way.

 You have to enable modbus in your heatpump settings.